pwlin/wisconsin-index-generator-nodejs/README.md

 Before You Begin
 ==============
 1. Make sure you have **[nodejs](http://nodejs.org/)** already installed.
-2. make sure that you have [Android SDK](http://developer.android.com/sdk/installing/index.html) installed and that `aapt` utility is in your PATH. `aapt` utility is located at `[your-android-installation]/build-tools/[version-number]/`.
+2. Make sure you have [Android SDK](http://developer.android.com/sdk/installing/index.html) installed and that `aapt` utility is in your PATH. `aapt` utility is located at `[your-android-installation]/build-tools/[version-number]/`.
 Add this to your path.

 How To Use
 =========================